Harley-Davidson Shovelhead engine: Usage

 The Shovelhead engine was ultimately fitted to all of Harley-Davidson's big twin motorcycles throughout its production.
-The motors were first met with controversy due to the Shovelhead's weight and ground clearance.
+The engines were first met with controversy due to the Shovelhead's weight and ground clearance.
 Because of this steering and weaving became a new issue that arose with motorcycles fitted with the engine.
 To bring more models into production, the FX Super Glide was released in 1971 with a "chopper" look that was ultimately an FLH with a Sportster front.
 This brought the motorcycle scene at the time to a broader audience and improved sales for the company.
 The FLH was also available with an Electra-glide package, which was used as a police engine for the motorcycles.
 It allowed the engines to turn over for a longer period while idling, along with having an electric start.
-Because of the added weight of the larger engine on motorcycles with the Electra-glide package, the bikes were faster and more powerful at the trade off of being much harder to maneuver.
+Because of the added weight of the larger engine on motorcycles with the Electra-glide package, the bikes were faster and more powerful at the tradeoff of being much harder to maneuver.
 Due to the police package being a rarity, it is highly sought after by collectors.
 Today, the engines are commonly used by classic motorcycle enthusiasts for restoration projects due to the engine's simple transmission, high torque, and smooth powerband.